priscillaluong/w3-password-generator/README.md

 ![Application Letters Confirm Screenshot](./assets/letters.png)

 n.b.
 Users are also asked to confirm uppercase letters and special characters, once all methods are satisfied, a password is generated in the #password text area.
+If no character types are confirmed, the user is alerted to retry.

 ![Generated Password Screenshot](./assets/generated.png)